Email information is followed by @css.edu unless otherwise noted.

 Donna Karch is an Adjunct Instructor with the school of Business and Technology teaching online courses in the Masters Arts in IT Leadership and Masters of Science in Project Management.
 Her academic interests include project management, project leadership, knowledge management, and portfolio management.
 Dr. Karch holds a Ph.D. in Information Technology Project Management, a MS in Technology Management/Project Management, and a BS in Information Systems Management, as well as a Project Management Professional certification from the Project Management Institute.
 In her spare time, Dr. Karch enjoys golfing, fishing, traveling, photography, and riding her 2011 Can Am Spyder Roadster.

 Brandon Olson is an Associate Professor of CIS and Project Management and Chair of the Computer Information Systems department.
-His academic interests include project management, knowledge management, database modeling, software engineering, systems thinking, and online education.
-Dr. Olson teaches courses that include project management, undergraduate capstone projects, and graduate capstone research.
+His academic interests include project management, IT strategy, knowledge management, database modeling, systems thinking, and online education.
+Dr. Olson teaches courses that include project management, capstone projects, and graduate capstone research.
 He also serves as the coordinator for undergraduate internships.
-In his spare time, he likes spending time with his family, running, hiking, Nordic skiing, fishing, reading, and exploring technology gadgets.
+Dr. Olson serves as chair of community and outreach programs for the Minnesota chapter of the Project Management Institute.
+In his spare time, he likes spending time with his family, running, hiking, sailing, cross-country skiing, fishing, reading, and exploring technology gadgets.
 You can follow Dr. Olson as The IT Professor on his blog or Twitter accounts.